AmanJethaniya/GeeksforgeeksSolutions/README.md

 # GeeksforgeeksSolutions
-uploading Solutions (from brute force to optimized in java)
+uploading Solutions (from brute force to optimized in java) check master branch